Music and culture

 historical photo Music space for the Prometheus - Venice

 The perimeter enclosures consist of fireproof panels made of multilayer wood.
-The positioning of the panels and their curvature makes it possible to control the propagation of sound, increasing its intensity and characterizing its timbre.
-Revolutionary is the idea of placing the musicians on the perimeter of this stage volume and placing the spectator at the center, who is thus enveloped by the music.
-The envelope transforms the space into a large instrument, capable of vibrating and reverberating an ever-changing sound.
+The positioning of the panels and their curvature make it possible to control the propagation of sound, increasing its intensity and characterizing its timbre.
+Revolutionary was the idea of placing the musicians on the perimeter of this stage volume and placing the spectator at the center, who was thus enveloped by the music.
+The envelope transformed the space into a large instrument, capable of vibrating and reverberating an ever-changing sound.

 Related Projects